Solvable groups of interval exchange transformations: Irreducibility and unfragmentability for finitely generated subgroups of

-By the lemma, there is a finite symmetric generating set $S_0$ of $G_0$ such that $D_f(S_0)=\es$.
-Imanishi theorem then says that each $i\leq n(G_0)$, the irreducible component $J_i$ is a union of connected component of $\cald$.
-Let $n(\cald)$ be the number of connected component of $\cald$.
-The quantity $n(\cald) - n(G_0)$ is therefore non-negative, and when we go to a finite index subgroup, this quantity decreases.
+By Corollary \ref{cor_Evide}, there exists a finite generating set $S_0$ of $G_0$ such that $E(S_0)=\es$.
+Then Corollary \ref{cor_Imanishi} yields a decomposition of $\cald$ into finitely many $G_0$-invariant subdomains $I_1,\dots,I_r$ on which the action of $G_0$ is irreducible, and since $E(S_0)=\es$, each $I_i$ is a union of connected components of $\cald$.
+The number $r$ depends on $G_0$ but is bounded by the number of connected components of $\cald$.